PawprintPrototyping/pawprintprototyping.github.io/docs/tools/template.md

 # Description

 Describe some basic functionality of the tool in question.
-Looking for a quick abstract here, and maybe some call-outs about what might make this tool special over similar ones somone may have encountered in the past.
+Looking for a quick TL;DR here, and maybe some call-outs about what might make this tool special over similar ones somone may have encountered in the past.

 # Safety and Certification